hitesh19426/ddinter-main/README.md

 To get started, clone the project repository and run `npm install` in the root directory to install all dependencies.
 Then run `npm run dev` to start the development server.
 The website will be available at `http://localhost:3000.`

+### How to run the project
+- Make sure you have latest version of nodejs and next js installed
+- Run `npm install` to install all dependencies
+- Add an .env file with the following variables `MONGODB_URI` and `DB_NAME` to the root directory of the project
+- Run the server using the following command: `npm run dev`

 ### Technology Used
 - Nextjs
 - Bootstrap 5